The River (South African TV series): Plot

-Lindiwe owns a mine, marries a police commissioner, and has two children.
+Lindiwe owns a mine, is married to a police commissioner, Zweli and has two children, Andile and Mbali.
+Zweli has a daughter out of wedlock, Nomonde, who later becomes Lindiwe's enemy.
 Mine foreman Thato Mokoena finds a $45 million diamond in the river that runs through Refilwe.
 Lindiwe murders Thato, places the diamond in her mine, and covers up the murder.
-Zweli's daughter, Nomonde, becomes Lindiwe's enemy.

 Malefu Mokoena struggles to raise her children after her husband's death.
 Her oldest son, Thuso, is in and out of jail.
 Her adopted daughter, Tumi, marries Lindiwe's nephew Zolani Dlamini.
 Lindiwe employs Tumi at Khanyisa Diamonds.
 She tries to steal land in Refilwe, but Tumi foils her.

 Malefu tells Tumi that she was adopted.
 Tumi divorces Zolani, who reveals that Lindiwe killed her father.
 Tumi and her new boyfriend, Lindani, return to the Dikana mansion.
 Tumi learns that Lindiwe is her biological mother; she is kidnapped and buried alive by Lindiwe, who knows that Zolani told Tumi about Thato's murder.
 Lindiwe finds Tumi's message, and attempts suicide.
 Lindani rescues Tumi, who files charges against Lindiwe; Lindiwe is imprisoned and acquitted.

 Christo tells Zweli about Lindiwe.
 Zweli asks Lindiwe for a divorce, and orders her to leave with Zolani.
 Mbali abuses drugs; Nomonde becomes CEO of Khanyisa Diamonds, and Zweli becomes a company shill.

 After rescuing Mbali, Zweli tells his children about Lindiwe.
 Cobra and Paulina contest an interim ward election.
 Percy and Oupa rig the election in Cobra's favor, and Cobra invites Paulina to join the council.

 Lindiwe resurfaces in her childhood Refilwe shack, powerless and abandoned.
 Tumi sets her shack afire; Zolani rescues her, and Sis Flora takes them in.

 Cobra uses his position corruptly.
 Nomonde struggles to keep the mine afloat, juggling her relationship with Lindani.
 She begins looking for a new CEO.
 Gail Mathabatha (Mary Ann Barlow) is hired, and soon begins a romantic relationship with Zweli.
 Lindiwe kills her on their wedding day.

 Zweli (now in a wheelchair) asks Lindiwe to marry him again.
 Tumi and Lindiwe reconcile and Tumi marries her childhood sweetheart, Lindani.

 Thuso, Percy, and Oupa steal Lindiwe's diamonds, and Thuso gives them to Lindani to hold.
 Lindani tells his friend Charlie about the diamonds; Lindiwe and Zolani torture Charlie, go to Lindani's house and find the diamonds.
 When Lindani enters, Lindiwe shoots him.

 Tumi and Mbali overhear Lindiwe and Zolani celebrating, and Tumi tampers with the brakes of Lindiwe's car.
-Mbali takes her mother's car, and is killed.
+Mbali is the one who drives her mother's car, instead of Lindiwe, and is killed in an accident.

-Zolani finds love with Emma.
+Zolani meets a woman, Emma, who he falls in love with.
 She realizes that he is Lindiwe's employee; they break up, and he reconciles with Lindiwe.